Members of the MRU

-Janet specialises in child migration and its implications for the education system, as well as having a wider interest in contemporary international migration in the UK.
+Dr. Janet Dobson (Department of Geography), Honorary Senior Research Associate: Janet specialises in child migration and its implications for the education system, as well as having a wider interest in contemporary international migration in the UK.

-- Dr Tariq Jazeel, Reader in Geography
+Dr. Tariq Jazeel, Reader in Geography

 Tariq’s research is situated at the intersections of cultural geography, postcolonial theory and South Asian Studies.
 He is interested in the politics of ethnicity and difference in Sri Lanka and the diasporic and transanational forms of South Asian Cultural production.